Back to Policies List

 Probation Standards

-Students will be automatically placed on academic probation by the Graduate College or the academic unit at the end of each regular academic term for any of the following reasons:
+Students will be automatically placed on academic probation by the Office of Graduate & Professional Studies or the academic unit at the end of each regular academic term for any of the following reasons:

-**Academic units placing students on academic probation for failure to meet discipline-specific or departmental academic requirements must notify the student in writing, with a copy to the Graduate College, of specific failures leading to the recommendation of probation.
+**Academic units placing students on academic probation for failure to meet discipline-specific or departmental academic requirements must notify the student in writing, with a copy to the Office of Graduate & Professional Studies, of specific failures leading to the recommendation of probation.

 *** If a student has been conditionally admitted to a program and fails to meet the requirements necessary for regular admission into a program, academic units may deny the student regular admission to the program without a probationary period.

-A student on academic probation is required to meet and/or confer with their advisor, or other appropriate academic personnel, to discuss steps necessary to remediate problems which led to probation.
+A student on academic probation is required to meet and/or confer with their advisor, or other appropriate academic personnel, to discuss steps necessary to remediate problems that led to probation.
 A written action plan must then be developed, and the academic unit will have the final responsibility and authority to specify the terms of the plan.
-This plan will then be submitted to the department chair/director and the Graduate College for approval and to release any applicable academic holds on the student’s account.
+This plan will then be submitted to the department chair/director and the Office of Graduate & Professional Studies for approval and to release any applicable academic holds on the student’s account.

 If a student has not met the terms of the approved action plan or fails a second time to maintain any of the academic requirements for continuation in a graduate program as outlined in this policy, one or both of the following actions will be taken:

-• The academic unit may initiate academic dismissal by notifying the student and the Graduate College, in writing, of the program’s intent to recommend dismissal.
+• The academic unit may initiate academic dismissal by notifying the student and the Office of Graduate & Professional Studies, in writing, of the program’s intent to recommend dismissal.

 • The student will be blocked from future enrollment.